 We recognize that excess inventory is the key driver of inventory waste, but how much inventory is too much?
 To answer this question, you can start with the average inventory held by companies in your peer group.

-In the above figure, I show the average inventory level for numerous industries.
+In the above figure, I show the average inventory by industry.
 My data is based on filings of public companies, and I express inventory level as Inventory Days on Hand (often referred to as “Inventory DOH”).

-As shown in this figure, companies that handle products with short life cycles typically hold the least amount of inventory.
+As shown in the above figure, companies that handle products with short life cycles typically hold the least amount of inventory.
 In this category, Computer Hardware Manufacturers hold 22 days on hand.
 In contrast, business that trade in Specialty Goods frequently maintain over 100 days of inventory.

-This data reveals that businesses typically adapt their inventory management practices to align with the types of products they are handling.
-Your local grocery store has employed an inventory management system to manage the short expiration period of fresh produce.
+This data reveals that businesses adapt their inventory management practices to align with the types of products they are handling.
+For instance, your local grocery store has employed an inventory management system to manage the short expiration period of fresh produce.
 In contrast, producers of recreational goods must maintain a breadth of different product offerings to attract customers.

 First, identify the public companies that operate in your industry, and calculate the average inventory days on hand for each of these businesses.
 Then dive into the detailed financials of each business to understand the key drivers of their inventory levels.
 What are some specific circumstances at each business that may drive inventory higher or lower?
 Do they operate overseas manufacturing facilities, which may impact reported inventory?

 You can then utilize this data to better estimate your ideal inventory level and calculate excess inventory at your business.
 In the following, I look at each of the broad groupings in more detail to better illustrate how to think about inventory levels within each industry.
 I do a much deeper analysis for my clients, but this helps you think about how to approach your own analysis.

 Producers and resellers of short life cycle products by nature will hold less inventory.